 With a laptop, phone, and various other devices all running at the same time, you are inevitably going to need to charge more than one device simultaneously.

-Once cable streamlines the need for multiple ports and goes a long way to making your life easier.
+One cable streamlines the need for multiple ports and it goes a long way to making your life easier.
 That way, you can remain focused and productive.

 Carrying a wireless hotspot or MiFi with you at all times ensures you have a quick and simple way to connect to the internet when things out of your control happen.